networktocode/circuit-maintenance-parser/README.md

 Even though the library aims to include support for as many providers as possible, it's likely that not all the thousands of NSP are supported and you may need to add support for some new one.
 Adding a new `Provider` is quite straightforward, and in the following example we are adding support for an imaginary provider, ABCDE, that uses HTML notifications.

-First step is creating a new file: `circuit_maintenance_parser/parsers/abcde.py`.
+The first step is creating a new file: `circuit_maintenance_parser/parsers/abcde.py`.
 This file will contain all the custom parsers needed for the provider and it will import the base classes for each parser type from `circuit_maintenance_parser.parser`.
 In the example, we only need to import `Html` and in the child class implement the methods required by the class, in this case `parse_html()` which will return a `dict` with all the data that this `Parser` can extract.
-In this case we have to helper methods, `_parse_bs` and `_parse_tables` that implement the logic to navigate the notification data.
+In this case, we have to helper methods, `_parse_bs` and `_parse_tables` that implement the logic to navigate the notification data.

 ```python
 from typing import Dict